Seto Kaiba: In the Yu-Gi-Oh! manga

-In the anime
+In the Duel Monsters anime

 Shortly after his return from the Duelist Kingdom, the Big Five attempt to appease an outraged Kaiba by revealing they have finalized his virtual reality game software, and invite him to test it out for himself.
 However, this is actually an attempt to eliminate Kaiba, but Yugi and his friends manage to rescue him.
 The Big Five log into the virtual world in an attempt to stop them from escaping, but they are defeated in a duel and their minds become trapped in the virtual reality program.
 Some time later, in the midst of the Battle City tournament, the Big Five's digital consciousnesses are discovered stranded in cyberspace by a mysterious boy named Noah, who recruits them for a revenge campaign against Kaiba.
 Noah admits to being Gozaburo Kaiba's biological son, and claims his mind exists as a computer program after he was fatally wounded as a child and later digitized.
 After Noah is defeated, Gozaburo reveals himself to be alive inside the Virtual World and sets a series of orbital missiles to launch and destroy the world.
 While Kaiba stops Gozaburo, a reformed Noah reprograms one of the satellites to attack the main computer database and helps Yugi and his friends escape.

-In Season 4 of the anime, Kaiba, along with Jonouchi and Yugi, is one of three duelists chosen to fight the brainwashed Atlantean King Dartz.
+In Season 4 of the anime, Kaiba, along with Joey and Yugi, is one of three duelists chosen to fight the brainwashed Atlantean King Dartz.
 During the season, Kaiba meets Alister, a man whose brother and parents were kidnapped by KaibaCorp-owned military forces under Gozaburo's command, though Gozaburo is actually Dartz in disguise.
 During the arc, Kaiba flips out upon learning Yugi lost to a duelist other than himself.
 Kaiba and Dark Yugi eventually duel Dartz, and although Kaiba loses, Dark Yugi defeats Dartz and Kaiba is restored, taking part in the battle against the Great Leviathan.